 Can you imagine being in a life-saving operation after 10 hours of work and needing to keep track of every sponge that goes in and out of a patient?
 You can see how this happens!

 Mistakes happen, but they don’t have to.
-And regardless, patient’s deserve to keep those responsible accountable.
+And regardless, patient’s deserve to keep hospitals accountable.
 Medical mistakes can lead to grave consequences.
 If you or a family member has suffered an injury from nursing malpractice contact our office.
 Don’t wait too long as there’s usually a time limit according to your state.
 An attorney can help you gather the information you need to build your case and seek the compensation you deserve.